data-solution-automation-engine/data-solution-framework/100_Overview/Data Integration Framework - Overview.md

 For instance, the Reference Architecture (Staging Layer component) states that the loading of Flat Files should be broken in different process steps where data type conversions must be performed.
 It also states that Flat Files should be archived after processing, and why.

-In this example the Design Pattern would refer to the ‘AGA ETL Framework - 2 -  Staging Layer’ document and related Solution Patterns to define the necessary elements like storing the file creation date, unzipping and moving files, creating file lists and other necessary steps.
+In this example the Design Pattern would refer to the ‘AGA Data Integration - 2 -  Staging Layer’ document and related Solution Patterns to define the necessary elements like storing the file creation date, unzipping and moving files, creating file lists and other necessary steps.

 # Adoption

 ## Positioning

-The ETL Framework should be viewed as one part of the larger (enterprise) architecture.
+The Data Integration should be viewed as one part of the larger (enterprise) architecture.
 The purpose is to specify how the ETL and the data model can be configured for an optimal Enterprise Data Warehouse implementation.
 This is a detailed (albeit significant) component in the Data Warehouse architecture which in itself includes other components such as system landscape, subject areas and the Business Intelligence and Data domain.

 ![1547519790297](..\9000_Images\5C1547519790297.png)

-## Using the ETL Framework
+## Using the Data Integration

 The reference architecture serves as an outline to relate ETL examples and best-practices to.
 The main purpose is to create a common ground where every developer can use the same approach and background to contribute to a common integrated data repository.